kontent-ai/eslint-config/README.md

 # Kontent.ai eslint configuration

 This is the eslint configuration that Kontent.ai uses for its TypeScript packages.
+This package uses ESLint 9+ Flat Config format.

 # Getting Started